 HQIP has an internal team, with executive oversight, who have assessed the requirements of the GDPR and planned a programme of work to achieve compliance.

-• Supplier & Partner relationships: Where appropriate, we will be using all reasonable endeavours to ensure that our third party and suppliers are complying with the GDPR.
+Supplier & partner relationships: where appropriate, we will be using all reasonable endeavours to ensure that our third party and suppliers are complying with GDPR.

-HQIP will continue to monitor compliance with the GDPR.
+HQIP will continue to monitor compliance with GDPR.

-If you have any further queries about our commitment to GDPR please contact our Associate Director for Research and Governance firstname.lastname@example.org
+Should you have any queries about our commitment to GDPR please contact: firstname.lastname@example.org